henrik/thepugautomatic.com-eleventy/src/site/posts/2025-07-17-limit-zoomed-image-to-intrinsic-size-in-shopifys-craft-theme.md

 So I fixed it.
 Now:

 - On small (typically mobile) screens, they still show for you to pan around in, but at the smallest of either their intrinsic size or 1100 pixels wide.
-- On larger screens, they still stretch to fill the width of the viewport, but with a narrower margin, and at the smallest of either their intrinsic size or 4096 pixels wide.
+- On larger screens, they may stretch to fill the width of the viewport, but with a narrower margin, and only to the smallest of either their intrinsic size or 4096 pixels wide.

 If you just want the diff, skip past the next section.